Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 Cervantes thus fought in the Battle of Lepanto, where he lost his left hand.

-In 1927, British poet G. K. Chesterton penned Lepanto, a stirring poem with a closing shout-out both to Don John and Cervantes:
+In 1927, British poet G. K. Chesterton penned Lepanto, a stirring poem with a closing shout-out to both Don John and Cervantes:

 “Cervantes on his galley sets the sword back in the sheath